wallymathieu/assertfail/_posts/2022-09-26-Way-of-working-and-method.md

 - Manual testing with a debugger in order to verify that smaller parts works as intended.
 - Automatic tests: program executes small parts of the program in a somewhat controlled manner to verify that it works as intended (and that no regressions have occured).
 - Divide and conquer: Split a system into smaller parts in order to make it easier to make the individual parts.

+Not every software shop agrees on how to test software.
+GUI software is usually dealt with in a different manner compared to server software.

 ### Restrictions